mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/migrate-from-v1/README.md

-**This page will update without announce during in beta.
-Please check periodically**
+**This page will be updated without announcement during beta.
+Please check back periodically.**

 ## Method names are renamed
-Several methods are renamed in v2.
-Please rewrite your code.
+Several methods have been renamed in v2.
+Please rewrite your code accordingly.

 <table>
 <caption>method names</caption>